-Unless stated otherwise, data are presented as the mean of biological triplicates ± standard deviation.
-All correlation analysis were determined by linear (multiple) regression models using the Im function of R, and p-values were adjusted with the Bonferroni post-hoc test.
-The significance of differences between phylogenetic groups was determined using the Kruskal-Wallis test with Dunn's post-hoc test, while the differences in infection dynamics were determined by two-way ANOVA followed by Sidak's multiple comparison test.
-For all statistical analysis, a significance level of 0.05 was used.
+Unless stated otherwise, data are presented as the mean of biological triplicates \pm SD.
+All correlation analyses were determined by linear (multiple) regression models using the lm function of R, and P values were adjusted with the Bonferroni post hoc test.
+The significance of differences between phylogenetic groups was determined using the Kruskal-Wallis test with Dunn's post hoc test, while the differences in infection dynamics were determined by two-way analysis of variance (ANOVA) followed by Sidak's multiple comparison test.
+For all statistical analyses, a significance level of 0.05 was used.